SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 - <storage>Daily Storage Requirement</storage>: ```5.22 TB```
 - <storage>Cache Requirement(1% of Daily Storage)</storage>: ```(1/100) x 5.22 TB = 52.2 GB```

 ***Note:*** You may wonder, why we considered 1% of daily storage as cache requirement!
-It's for storing geo spacial information primarily.
+This is because we need to store geo-spatial data only relevant to the user i.e. area closer to their location.

 <strong>Scalability</strong>
 The memory size should scale as the system grows to accommodate increasing storage and data access demands.